rtlabs-com/p-net/doc/use_with_siematic.rst

 #.
 To start the installation, double-click the exe file.
 Restart of your computer
    is required.

 #.
-To show installed software version, use the "Portal view" and the "Start" tab
+To show installed software version, use the :guilabel:`Portal view` and the :guilabel:`Start` tab
    to the left of the screen.
-Click "Installed software".
+Click :guilabel:`Installed software`.

 #.
 After installation, make sure "PROFINET IO protocol (DCP/LLDP)" is enabled
    for your Ethernet interface on your laptop.
 Otherwise you will have problems